 3. B2B Cold Email Example

 When it comes to business-to-business (B2B) cold emails, there are a few key things to keep in mind.
 First, your recipient is probably already inundated with emails, so yours must stand out.
-Second, you must be clear about what you’re offering and why it’s of value to the recipient—whether it’s in your subject line or early in the body of your email.
-And finally, it’s important to be respectful of the recipient’s time and not overstay your welcome.
+Second, you must be clear about what you’re offering and why it’s of value to the recipient—whether in your subject line or early in the body of your email.
+And finally, it’s important to respect the recipient’s time and not overstay your welcome.

 With those things in mind, let’s look at a B2B cold email template that hits all the right notes.